ti-dev/Scrum-it/README.md

 We also have a nice little movie about Scrum-it: http://www.youtube.com/watch?v=Hp9wMQkmYDw

-If you have any questions, please do not hesitate to contact us: scrum-it AT bsgroup.ch
+If you have any questions, please do not hesitate to contact us: scrum-it AT ti8m.ch

 [1]: http://github.com/ti-dev/Scrum-it/issues
 [2]: http://www.mysql.com/